 Two things to say about the philosophy of religion:

-1) It is not just about the ‘religions’, as in the creeds that Hindus or Muslims must accent to, but about a whole way of life.
+1) It is not just about the ‘religions’, as in the creeds that Sikhs or Muslims must assent to, but about a whole way of life.
 So it is philosophical both in that sense, and in the sense that it constitutes a critical dissection of such views.

 2) This is a millenia-old intellectual discipline that remains a respectable academic subject today, studied in all the world’s major universities.
-That is to say, this is not some ‘New Age’ superstition about astrology and crystal skulls (apologies to Indiana Jones fans for bringing up that sore subject).
+That is to say, it is based on reason rather than blind faith, and is not some ‘New Age’ superstition about astrology and crystal skulls.

 I promise that comments will only be rejected if they are abusive to specific types of people e.g. Jews or homosexuals, but not if they criticise me or specific positions of thought e.g. Judaism or the homosexual rights lobby.
 After all, that’s what this blog is all about, -I don’t mean criticising Judaism and homosexual actitivism, there are more than enough sites like that already!
 No, I mean- criticising beliefs and belief systems, as that is what philosophy does.
 However, I will only reply to comments if I both want to and have time.
 I generally will not reply to especially irrelevant flippant remarks or to questions which I consider to have been adequately addressed in what they comment on.

-There may well be long gaps between my substantive posts (I might keep a journal here as an aside), but please bookmark the site and keep reading, and of course it would be great if you could pass the blog on to other interested parties.
+There may well be long gaps between my substantive posts, but please bookmark the site and keep reading, and of course it would be great if you could pass the blog on to other interested parties.
 Thank you.